francescogerardomarra/its/modulo26/1_authentication.md

 - **Token Encoding**: Base64 URL-safe encoding is commonly used for encoding tokens like **JWTs** (JSON Web Tokens) for web authentication and session management, ensuring compatibility with URL transmission.
 However, **sending JWTs in URLs** is generally **not recommended** due to security risks:

   - **Data Visibility during HTTPS Transmission**:
-    - **Cleartext Data**: The **domain name** (e.g., `example.com`) and **IP address** are visible during the DNS lookup but encrypted after the SSL/TLS connection is established.
+    - **Cleartext Data**: The **domain name** (e.g. `example.com`) and **IP address** are visible during the DNS lookup but encrypted after the SSL/TLS connection is established.
 All data (including URLs, headers, and body) is encrypted during transmission.

-    - **Encrypted Communication**: Routers only see **encrypted packets** during HTTPS transmission, preventing them from accessing the contents (e.g., JWTs).
+    - **Encrypted Communication**: Routers only see **encrypted packets** during HTTPS transmission, preventing them from accessing the contents (e.g. JWTs).
 However, sending JWTs in URLs should be avoided due to risks like exposure in browser history, server logs, and referrer headers.
 It's safer to send JWTs in **HTTP headers**.

   These issues are relevant even though JWTs will not be exposed on the network during HTTPS transmission.
 The primary concern is **exposure in browser history, logs, and referrers**, making it safer to use **HTTP headers** (`Authorization: Bearer <JWT>`) instead of including JWTs in URLs.